Triangulated categories with a single compact generator and two Brown representability theorems: The proof of Theorem ( )

-commutes when restricted to the subcategory $\gen Gn\subset\gen G{}$, and the fact that $F_n$ has a $\gen Gn$--approximating system coupled with the uniqueness assertion of Corollary~\ref{C27.5} tells us that the triangle commutes on the nose. \ermk
+commutes when restricted to the subcategory $\gen Gn\subset\gen G{}$, and the fact that $F_n$ has a $\gen Gn$--approximating system coupled with the uniqueness assertion of Corollary~\ref{C27.5} tells us that the triangle commutes on the nose, in the category $\Hom\big([\ct^c]\op,\Mod R\big)$. \ermk

 \pro{P37.1005} Let the conventions be as in Notation~\ref{N37.9993} and assume $H$ is a locally finite $\ct^c$--cohomological functor.
 Then there exists an object $F\in\ct$ and an isomorphism $\ph:\cy(F)\la H$.